-There are so many beautiful places to visit in this eastern county.
-Let's start with one of Northern Ireland's main mountain ranges - the Mountains of Mourne, which according to the song by Percy French, 'sweep down to the sea'.
+There are so many beautiful places to visit in this eastern county but let's start with one of Northern Ireland's main mountain ranges - the Mountains of Mourne, which according to the song by Percy French, 'sweep down to the sea'.
 This is one of Ireland's most scenic areas and an Area of Outstanding Natural Beauty (AONB) as well as being a paradise for outdoor enthusiasts.
-Perhaps you would like to tackle the Mourne Way Walk, a 26 mile off-road walk crossing the foothills of the Mourne Mountains from Newcastle.
+Perhaps you would like to tackle the Mourne Way Walk, a 26 mile off-road walk crossing the foothills of the Mourne Mountains starting in Newcastle.

 This combination of sea and mountain lends itself to a variety of activites - from hill walking and rock climbing to fishing and horse riding.
 The beauty of the Mournes is that you almost have the place to yourself - it is not overcrowded like other parts of the UK.
 Try to conquer Northern Ireland's highest peak- Slieve Donard at 2,796 feet or head into the mountains to discover secluded spots with interesting names like the Brandy Pad or Silent Valley.
 Or possibly something less energetic... spend a day at one of the forest parks in the Mournes - Tollymore being one of the best known.The charming seaside town of Newcastle lies at the foot of the mountains and is home to the Royal County Down golf course, one of the top ten golf courses in the world.